-Though ILWIS was in theory multilingual from the 2.0 version it was hardly used.
-I believe there were a (partly?)
-Italian version and partly Spanish version but they never ended up in the release version and/or were maintained.
+Though ILWIS was in theory multilingual from the 2.0 version, it was hardly used.
+I believe there was a (partly?)
+Italian version and a partly Spanish version, but they never ended up in the release version and/or were maintained.
 In the 3.7 this for the first time changed.
 Thanks to the work of Robin Prest and the money from the Geonetcast project a french translation of the user interface could be made.

 Archives for December 2011

 When implementing such a large operation as we are doing for the 3.8, there is inevitably functionality of the old code that has to be reevaluated.
 Mostly it is because you want something better, sometimes you have to remove some non performing functionality and sometimes you have to set priorities to determine what must be ported to the new structure and what will be dropped.
 This blog is about the losers of that judgment.

 At the Internet of Things workshop of the OGC TC meeting in Brussels, we presented the SenseBox project which we are conducting together with the SWSL group at the Institute for Geoinformatics of the Uni Münster.

 Besides demonstrating the SenseBox project, we gave recommendations for bringing the Internet (or better Web) of Things field together with the standardization efforts at OGC.
 Standardized REST APIs for things as well as well-defined JSON encodings for exchanging data about / from things could be an interesting contribution of the OGC to this emerging technology field.
 Similar suggestions were made by other particiapnts.
 E.g., Ben Pirt from the Internet of Things platform pachube announced their interest in OGC and standardized protocols for the Internet of Things.